vincent1bt/Alzheimer-disease-Image-detection/README.md

 This app uses TensorflowJS.

-You can see this app running [here](https://vincentblog.xyz/portfolio/alzheimer) and a blog post about the app in spanish [here](https://vincentblog.xyz/posts/detectando-alzheimer-con-deep-learning).
+You can see this app running [here](https://vincentblog.xyz/portfolio/alzheimer) and a blog post about the app [here](https://vincentblog.xyz/posts/detecting-alzheimer-s-desease-with-deep-learning).

 If you want to run this app you need a simple server: